onflow/docs/docs/evm/cadence/batched-evm-transactions.md

 transactions as simple or as complex as you want.

-While lengthy transactions can be intimidating and even a bit verbose at times, the flexibility afforded by the language means you are only limited by your imaginations.
-Cadence transactions allow you to support the most streamlined of experience, incorporating as many contract as you need to support your use case.
+While lengthy transactions can be intimidating and even a bit verbose at times, the flexibility afforded by the language means you are only limited by your imagination.
+Cadence transactions allow you to support the most streamlined of experiences, incorporating as many contracts as needed to support your use case.

 ## Conclusion